 To maintain certification:

 To renew certification:

-- Pass a written examination every sixth year following certification.
+- Pass a written examination every tenth year following certification.

 - Provide a copy of your current healthcare practitioner license.

 Yes, although we recommend starting with AFMCP whenever possible, however, you may take the courses in any order that works best for you and your schedule.

 IFM understands not everyone can travel so we have made online learning an option.
 The Applying Functional Medicine in Clinical Practice (AFMCP) course is offered either in an online or in-person format.
 For the Online AFMCP course, learners have 90 days to complete approximately 40 hours of curriculum at their own pace within the 90 days.

 The Advanced Practice Modules (APMs), are offered in both an in-person and a live stream format so it is possible to distance learn all of the required certification courses.
 However, you must attend the APMs live on the dates and times the course is being offered, even if you are participating by live stream, to receive credit for the course.
 This is different than the self-paced nature of the Online AFMCP course.

 Please click here for the 2020-2021 Conference Calendar which show the dates/locations of our upcoming programs.